JavierSplvd/game-of-life-libgdx/README.md

 For our game we have the Cell object.
 Graphically the Cell is represented by a square with a colour: a bright colour when it’s alive and a darker one when it’s dead.
 The Cell needs an xy origin, a width and a height and a texture.
 This behaviour will be defined by a class that will be extended, the GameObject class.

+In the gif image below a typical game of life is shown:

 ![Example](readme-images/Gospers_glider_gun.gif)

 Does a game object always have to have a position or a texture?
 Not always, but 90% of the times yes.
 As I see it, the GameObject class define the structure for the actors that are going to populate the different screens of the game and serve a graphical purpose or perform some task.
 Following the Unity MonoBehaviour class I define the following methods: